techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 - Take advantage of opportunities for meditation and brainstorming

 ## Thoughts to share
-- Regarding coding...consistency is the key as with any martial art, there must be a regimen of meditation, stretching, katas and sparring.
+- Regarding coding...consistency is the key.
-- Coding projects require planning, collaboration and planning - I love the approach of our coding group!
+- Coding projects require planning, collaboration and ownership of deliverables - I love the approach of our coding group!
 Learn Teach Code...